fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/learning-from-failure.md

 ---
 id: yuoj7d1085
 lang: en
-title: "Once Again, I Couldn't Do It With My Own Hands: On Trying and Failing"
+title: "Trying and Failing: What Not Succeeding Taught Me"
-slug: trying-and-failing
+slug: learning-from-failure
 category: life-learning
 tags:
+  - trying-and-failing
+  - learning-from-failure
-  - trying
+  - personal-growth
-  - failing
+  - self-reflection
-  - failure
+  - courage-to-try
   - learning-process
-  - awareness
-  - courage
-  - personal-growth
-  - new-year
-  - trial-and-error
+  - new-year-reflection
 readingTime: 9
 date: 2025-12-31
 updated: 2026-01-01
 pair: denemek-yanilmak-basarisizlik
-canonical: ~/en/trying-and-failing
+canonical: ~/en/learning-from-failure
 alternate: ~/denemek-yanilmak-basarisizlik
-description: "A personal reflective essay that starts in the kitchen and unfolds around trying, failing, and learning.
-A small note for the new year."
+description: "A personal essay on trying, failing, and learning.
+From the kitchen to life lessons, a quiet reflection on growth and the new year."
 keywords:
   - trying
   - failing